President of Guyana: Cacique's Crown

-The Cacique's Crown is the personal emblem of the President of the Republic.
-Designated as such in 1970 when Guyana became a republic, the Cacique's Crown has been consistently used by all Presidents.
-It is commonly seen on stationery, the Presidential vehicle, at the President's office, and at State House – the President's official residence.
-While the Cacique's Crown used by the President and on items connected to the President may have slight artistic variations, it always consists of a design containing seven feathers and often coloured in solid gold or in different shades of gold to show relief.
+The Cacique's Crown is the personal emblem of the president of the Republic.
+Designated as such in 1970 when Guyana became a republic, the Cacique's Crown has been consistently used by all presidents.
+It is commonly seen on stationery, the presidential vehicle, at the president's office, and the State House – the president's official residence.
+While the Cacique's Crown used by the president and on items connected to the president may have slight artistic variations, it always consists of a design containing seven feathers and is often coloured in solid gold or in different shades of gold to show relief.
 Use of the Cacique's Crown in an unauthorized manner is restricted.
 The Cacique's Crown is also the main feature of the crest of the coat of arms of Guyana.

-Arms of the President
+Arms of the president

-The Arms of the President was adopted by Proclamation on 23 February 1970 when Guyana became a republic.
-It consists of the shield from the coat of arms of Guyana containing a green inescutcheon bearing a Cacique’s Crown in full colour.
-The overall shield design is surmounted by a predominantly gold coloured Cacique’s Crown.
+The arms of the president was adopted by proclamation on 23 February 1970 when Guyana became a republic.
+It consists of the shield from the coat of arms of Guyana containing a green inescutcheon bearing a Cacique's Crown in full colour.
+The overall shield design is surmounted by a predominantly gold coloured Cacique's Crown.

-The Arms of the President is rarely seen in use.
-Successive presidents have used the Cacique’s Crown more frequently and consistently than the Arms of the President.
-During the David Granger presidency (2015-2020), the Arms of the President was used more frequently when it formed the main charge of his Presidential Standard.
+The arms of the president is rarely seen in use.
+Successive presidents have used the Cacique's Crown more frequently and consistently than the arms of the president.
+During the David Granger presidency (2015-2020), the arms of the president was used more frequently when it formed the main charge of his presidential standard.